StanleyDudek/CareerMP/README.md

 3. Set `Map = "/levels/west_coast_usa/info.json"` in your `ServerConfig.toml`
 4. Once the server is run with CareerMP installed, a config file will be generated, and a client mod .zip will be fetched if it is not present in `.../Resources/Client/`.
 5. Configure CareerMP how you like from the server console, or by editing the settings in `.../Resources/Server/CareerMP/config/config.json`
 6. Since version 0.0.28, CareerMP can autoUpdate itself.
-Once installed on your server, there are various ways to apply the update, from Restarting the server to manually running console commands, and if you have restart scripts for your server, then it also supports autoRestart
+Once installed on your server, there are various ways to apply the update, from Restarting the server to manually running console commands, and if you have restart scripts for your server, then it also supports autoExit

 ## Server Console Usage